When to use C and when to use Python

 The Compromise

 A great solution that a lot of Python projects find is to have the high level API run in Python, while the low-level hot loops are written in C. One of the most famous projects that do it this way would be NumPy.
-It contains C code for extremely efficient array packing, but still exposes a powerful Python interface to achieve a lot in a relatively small amount of LOC.
+It contains C code for efficient array packing, but still exposes a powerful Python interface to achieve a lot in a small amount of LOC.

 Tags